 Kids have little deftness and muscular controls compared to adults.
 Thus, they are limited to some gestures like swiping, double-tapping, pinching and even multi-touch as they can’t move their fingers and hands as swift.

     - Children shouldn’t be laden with information on screens.
 It is no rocket science that kids would be overawed and overwhelmed with stuffed info in a single screen.

     - And most importantly, they need more security features and special safety measures.
 So when developing a secure app for kids, a designer should take into account parental gates, avoid in-app advertising and outbound links.

     The process of developing apps is usually complex.
 It involves a number of stages for planning and execution.
 It gets more complicated when the target market is the current generation of children.
 Designing Kids apps introduce a lot more new factors like children reaction, whether they will learn the usefulness of the app, or if the parents will approve the app.

     It’s a great step to understanding your audience before starting to create an app for children and the younger generation.
 Recognise that what worked for millennia's may not work for the new generation.
 And prototype design may not be as business as usual.

-    Below are some of the important tips to put into consideration when developing apps for children.
+    We have put together some of the important tips to help you when you are designing apps for kids.

     Nowadays, more than 50% of children access gadgets such as mobile phones, tablets and computers and they know how to use them.
 This implies that they are familiar with the stores from where to download and use them.
 Most apps downloaded are games, videos and story apps.

     In the event that it is the parents that are downloading the apps for their kids, they prefer picking creative, problem- solving and educational apps which focus on developing skills of their children.
 Parents will also recommend apps which are interactive and fun for the child to learn constructively from it.
 Therefore, it is imperative to develop apps that fulfil the wishes of parents.
 When it comes to children, you have to bear in mind entertainment, development and engagement apps.